jewel/clearskies/protocol/core.md

 The ID is the share ID or access ID.

-The "access" level is one of "read_write", "read_only", "untrusted", or "unknown".
+The "access" level is one of "read_write", "read_only", or "unknown".
 When a peer only has an access code, its access level is "unknown".

 The "peer" field is the ID explained in the tracker section.
 This is used to avoid accidental loopback.